hackclub/sprig/docs/ASSEMBLY.md

 > [!CAUTION]
 > Make sure that there are no pins floating out on either end!
 Misalignments can cause bad things to happen.

-2. Slide one of the two plastic spacers (long tubes) under one of the two holes in the display.
+2. If you have one long 3D-printed part with two holes in your kit, slide it under the end of the display.
 Slide one of the longer bolts through the screen, spacer, and circuit board and screw one of the nuts onto the other end.
 Use the allen key to tighten it.
 Repeat for the display's other hole.
+If you have two small plastic tubes, place one under each hole in the display and repeat this process for each.

 ![Photo of an LCD assembled with screws and spacers](https://cloud-6po09tv9d-hack-club-bot.vercel.app/1screws-through-spacers.jpg)